Bob Martin (golfer)

 Robert Martin (c.
 1853 – 9 March 1917) was a Scottish golfer from St Andrews.
 He was runner-up in The Open Championship at Prestwick in 1875 and he won the Open at St Andrews in 1876 and 1885.

-Early life
+Career

 Martin was born at Cupar, Scotland, circa 1853.

-Golf career

 Martin was a frequent competitor in The Open Championship in the late 19th century.
 In total, he had ten top-10 finishes including wins in the 1876 and 1885 Open Championship tournaments.

-Death

 He died on 9 March 1917 at Strathkinness, Scotland, of pulmonary tuberculosis.

 Major championships

 Wins (2)

 1 Strath failed to participate in the playoff, so Martin won by default.

 Results timeline

 Note: Martin played only in The Open Championship.